Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 • Pale or clay-coloured stools

-4. Cancer and Liver-Related Growths: The presence of cancerous growths or tumours in the liver can be another causative factor for liver pain.
+4. Cancer and Liver-Related Growths: Cancerous growths or tumours in the liver can be another causative factor for liver pain.
 These may include hepatocellular carcinoma (the most common type of liver cancer), cholangiocarcinoma (a rare cancer affecting the bile ducts within the liver), or metastatic liver cancer, which originates at other sites and spreads to the liver.
 These conditions can cause significant discomfort and pain.

-5. Other Causes: Other potential causes of liver pain include:
+5. Other potential causes of liver pain include:

-• Cirrhosis: This is a late-stage liver disease where healthy liver tissue gets replaced with scar tissue, disrupting the normal functioning of the liver.
+• Cirrhosis is a late-stage liver disease in which healthy liver tissue is replaced with scar tissue, disrupting the liver’s normal functioning.

-• Fatty Liver Disease: Fatty liver disease is a condition where excess fat builds up in the liver cells, causing inflammation and discomfort.
+• Fatty Liver Disease is a condition in which excess fat builds up in the liver cells, causing inflammation and discomfort.

 • Trauma or Injury to the Liver: Any kind of physical trauma or injury to the liver can result in pain.

-There are various factors that may amplify your risk of developing liver problems.
+Various factors may amplify your risk of developing liver problems.
 These factors comprise:

 • Habitual consumption of alcohol in large quantities